LightJack05/CrunchBound/README.md

 > [!IMPORTANT]
 > Appimages require fuse to run.
 Install fuse on the system before executing it.
 On Ubuntu run `sudo apt install libfuse2` and on Arch `sudo pacman -S fuse2`.
 On other distributions, please consult their instructions.

+> [!WARNING]
+> If your GLIBC version is very old (such as on a Debian 11 system) you may not be able to run the image compiled against a newer version.
+Currently, all AppImages on the releases page are built on Ubuntu 20.04 LTS.
+Anything that uses an older glibc version may be incompatible, although the interface is generally pretty stable.
+If you encounter issues, try updating to a newer glibc version.

 All other dependencies are packaged directly into the AppImage file, so there is no need to install anything, aside from a GUI to render the window and a basic Linux system.

 ### Arch Linux Package